ishashukla183/Carely/README.md

 # Carely

-#### An real-time face recognition app developed to aid patients with early stage dementia for the NetApp WIN 2022.
+#### A real-time face recognition app developed to aid patients with early stage dementia for the NetApp WIN 2022.
 ---
 ## Key Features
 ---